justforlxz/deepin-topbar/README.md

 $ sudo make install
 ```

-The executable binary file could be found at `/usr/bin/deepin-topbar` after the installation is finished, and plugins will be placed into `/usr/lib/deepin-topbar/plugins/`.
+The executable binary file could be found at `/usr/bin/deepin-topbar` after the installation is finished.

 ## Getting help